sandeepthukral/qa-assignment-mq/README.md

 - *Context* - Helps share data across steps
 - *TestRunner* - The runner for Cucumber
 - *Utils/Cleanups* - Runnable methods to be executed later
+- *Utils/Hooks* - Before and After hooks and checks for JS Errors
 - *Utils/EndpointsApi* - Api to call endpoints that the browser calls.
 Faster data setup and teardown
 - *Utils/LaterExecution* - Setting and executing data cleanup Runnable methods.